Go to content

 Research

-GW is a state-of-the-art method to compute band structures of solids and electronic levels in molecules.
-GW calculations are often used to study charged electronic excitations, to screen promising materials candidates for applications, or to calculate parameters for the use in models.
+GW is a Green's function methods and often regarded as state-of-the-art method to compute electronic band structures of solids.
+GW calculations are used to screen promising materials candidates for applications, or to calculate parameters for the use in models.
 Today's largest supercomputers are required when applying GW to systems with more than hundred atoms in the simulation.
 Such large-scale calculations are used to model nanoscale molecules and materials with interfaces and defects, for example tailor-made graphene structures used for all-carbon electronics [1,2] or complex two-dimensional materials [3].

 We work on a low-scaling GW algorithm [1,3,4] to enable GW calculations on thousands of atoms.
 The computational cost of GW can be reduced to O(N²), where N is the number of atoms in the simulation.
-For two-dimensional materials, we showed that low-scaling algorithms can reduce the computational cost by up to five orders of magnitude [3].
-Our low-scaling GW algorithms are implemented in the widely used open-source package CP2K and have been highlighted in a community publication [5].
+For two-dimensional materials, we have shown that low-scaling algorithms can reduce the computational cost by up to five orders of magnitude [3].
+Our low-scaling GW algorithms are implemented in the widely used open-source package CP2K and have been highlighted in a community publication [5] and by the Gauss Center for Supercomputing

-Our goal is to extend the low-scaling techniques to other electronic structure methods as the Bethe-Salpeter equation for charge-neutral electronic excitations and to ultrafast electron dynamics.
+Our goal is to extend the low-scaling techniques to other electronic structure methods as the Bethe-Salpeter equation for excitons and to ultrafast electron dynamics.

 [1] J. Wilhelm, D. Golze, L. Talirz, J. Hutter, C. A. Pignedoli: Toward GW calculations on thousands of atoms, J. Phys.
 Chem.
 Lett.
 9, 306-312 (2018).